 Professor Knuth is the Professor Emeritus of the Art of Computer Programming at Stanford University.
 Dr. Knuth's classic programming texts include his seminal work The Art of Computer Programming, Volumes 1-3, widely considered to be among the best scientific writings of the century.

-This free, one-hour lecture is hosted by the Stanford Center for Professional Development on Monday, December 9 at 7 p.m.
+This free, one-hour lecture is hosted by the Stanford Center for Professional Development on Thursday, December 3rd at 6 p.m.
 Pacific Time.

 There is no admission charge or registration required for the lecture on Stanford's campus.
 Parking is available in Parking Structure 2 at the corner of Panama Street and Via Ortega; parking is free after 4 pm.

 6 p.m. - 7 p.m.
 Pacific

 Before the live event, ensure that you have the following equipment and software:

 - A computer that supports streaming media files

 PC & Mac Users: Download and install the latest version of Silverlight